ISAITB/docs-services/source/introduction/index.rst

 Core concepts
 -------------

-Before diving into GITB service specifications it is important to be aware of certain core concepts.
+Before diving into the GITB service specifications it is important to be aware of certain core concepts.

 .. index:: Test case